 Significant materials, facilities and services are donated to the Organization by various individuals and other organizations.
-Donated materials, facilities and services were \$299,000, in 2016 and 2015, and are recorded at their estimated fair value at the date of donation, and have been included in revenue and expenses for the respective years.
+Donated materials, facilities and services for the years ended June 30, 2017 and 2016, were \$251,000 and \$299,000, respectively.
+Donated materials, facilities and services are recorded at their estimated fair value at the date of donation, and have been included in revenue and expenses for the respective years.